10 Most Expensive Luxury Hotels in the World

 3. The Westin Excelsior, Rome

 Built in 1906, The Westin Excelsior Rome has an impressive pedigree in the Via Veneto district.
-Though most rooms are affordable, their piece de resistance is the Villa La Cupola Suite that has recently been “refreshed” with a $7 million renovation.
-This signature luxury cocoon spans two full floors making it the largest suite in Italy.
-Furnished in grand old style with modern high tech gadgets, hand-frescoed cathedral style domes, its own private fitness room, sauna, steam bath and Jacuzzi, and a formal dining room, it’s a perennial favourite for those who deem money to be no object.
+Though most rooms are affordable, their piece de resistance is the Villa La Cupola Suite, which was renovated at a cost of $7 million.
+This signature luxury cocoon spans two full floors, making it the largest suite in Italy.
+Furnished in grand old style with modern high-tech gadgets, hand-frescoed cathedral-style domes, its own private fitness area, Jacuzzi, and a formal dining room, it’s a perennial favourite for those who deem money to be no object.

 4. Burj Al Arab Hotel, Dubai

 Built to resemble a billowing sail, the stunning architecture of Burj Al Arab Hotel in Dubai makes it one of the most photographed in the world.
 All rooms are luxurious suites spanning two floors with state-of-the art everything and incredible views.
-And beyond the unique over-the-top amenities like the attached heliport and hovering tennis courts, there is a vast array of futuristic dining and nightlife options.
+And beyond the unique over-the-top amenities like the attached helipad and hovering tennis courts, there is a vast array of futuristic dining and nightlife options.
 Their guest care is also seriously intensive.
-Upscale extras include in-suite check-in, 24/7 personal on call butlers, and a chauffeur driven Rolls Royce fleet, all catering to an extremely well-heeled VIP clientele that often includes royalty.
+Upscale extras include in-suite check-in, 24/7 personal on-call butlers, and a chauffeur-driven Rolls Royce fleet, all catering to an extremely well-heeled VIP clientele that often includes royalty.

 5. The Plaza, New York City

-Though the Big Apple has many legendary and swanky hotels, The Plaza is often the top choice for visiting VIPs-especially for its Royal Plaza Suite that boasts the best views of Manhattan.
-The three-bedroom/three-bathroom suite is styled in the most opulent of old world charm with a formal dining room, a library, a gymnasium, a grand piano, full kitchen (for personal chefs), and a butler’s pantry, and is serviced by its own private elevator.
+Though the Big Apple has many legendary and swanky hotels, The Plaza is often the top choice for visiting VIPs.
+The Royal Three Bedroom Suite is styled in the most opulent of old world charm with a formal dining room for up to 12 guests, a library, a gymnasium, a grand piano, full kitchen (for personal chefs), and is serviced by its own private elevator.
 Butler service is also included.
 Built in 1907, the iconic structure was designated as a National Historic Landmark in 1969.

 6. Atlantis Paradise Island, Bahamas

 Built in tribute to the legendary lost city, Atlantis Paradise Island is a 141-acre facility touted as the premier luxury resort destination in the Bahamas.
-It’s the resort’s Royal Towers Bridge Suite on the 23rd floor that really pulls out ALL the swanky stops.
-It spans ten plush rooms topped by 12-ft. ceilings and full length windows and includes a grand piano, twin entertainment centers, a formal dining room with a 22-karat gold chandelier, whirlpool tubs, and more… Plus a permanent staff of seven to cater to your every whim.
+It’s the resort’s Bridge Suite on the 23rd floor that really pulls out all the swanky stops.
+It spans 10 plush rooms topped by 12-ft. ceilings and full-length windows, and includes a grand piano, twin entertainment centres, a formal dining room with a 22-karat gold chandelier, plus a permanent staff of seven butlers and attendants to cater to your every whim.

 7. Palms, Las Vegas

-The Las Vegas Palms is famous for high-roller living, and what better way to really indulge in Sin City than cavorting in one of their luxury rooftop suites like the Hugh Hefner Sky Villa.
-The suite accommodates up to 250 people for a get-together and boasts a massive rooftop Jacuzzi hanging over The Strip.
-A private glass elevator, rotating bed, gym, sauna, media room and full bar make these swanky digs the perfect spot to fulfill the fantasy of living in the style the world’s most famous playboy is accustomed to.
+The Las Vegas Palms is famous for high-roller living, and what better way to really indulge in Sin City than cavorting in one of their luxury rooftop suites like the Two-Story Sky Villa.
+The 8,500 square foot suite accommodates up to 52 guests for a get-together and boasts an enclosed pool overlooking The Strip.
+A rotating bed, gym, media room and 17-seat full bar make these swanky digs the perfect spot to fulfill the fantasy of living in the style the world’s most famous playboy is accustomed to.
 (Did anyone say bachelor or bachelorette party?)

 8. The Boulders, Arizona